Dharun235/RA_2025/Documentation of work.md

 - Confirmed that no additional virtual environments are needed for PepperChat as it works without issues in the default environment setup.

 ---

+## **10/12/2024**
+- Worked from 9:00 AM to 12:00 PM.
+- Pepper showed different IP addresses starting with 10 but later after 30-40 minutes showed the correct IP address and got connected to the PC
+- Access to chatGPT requires payment so couldn't do the pepperchat implementation
+- Next day try for displaying the text on the tablet and test the teleoperation, chatGPT integration and various applications listed in Pepper Applications

+---